Imetomi/Backtestify/README.md

 ## About this Project

 **Backtestify** takes spread into account while simulating your strategy.
-Most of the backtesting libraries out there tend to generate false profit caused by the lack of spread when placing and closing a market order. **Backtestify** uses real historical data from **Oanda.com** with correct difference between ask and bid price.
+Most of the backtesting libraries out there tend to generate false profit caused by the lack of spread when placing and closing a market order. **Backtestify** uses real historical data from **Oanda.com** with correct difference between the ask and bid price.
-The drawback of the accurate trading simulation is that currently you can only have one open position which makes sense when you only use one instrument.
+The drawback of the accurate trading simulation is that currently you can only have one open position but this makes sense when you only use one instrument.
 I am building this library alone so development takes time.

 ## Implemented Features